dotnet/docs-aspire/docs/database/mongodb-component.md

 }
 ```

-For more information on how to format this connection string, see [MongDB: ConnectionString documentation](https://www.mongodb.com/docs/v3.0/reference/connection-string).
+For more information on how to format this connection string, see [MongoDB: ConnectionString documentation](https://www.mongodb.com/docs/v3.0/reference/connection-string).

 ### Use configuration providers